Honeyguide: Profile and Information

 What the honeyguide has to do is take people to the nest.
 And this contact between a person and a honeyguide is simpler than you would imagine.

-People in the Yao group are talking to honeyguides with a particular call to let them know when they’re ready to hunt and trust the birds to take them to the nest, often a mile (2 km or so through the forest).
+People in the Yao group talk to honeyguides with a particular call to let them know when they’re ready to hunt and trust the birds to take them to the nest, often a mile (2 km or so through the forest).

 Breeding

-Honeyguide chicks have been known to expel the chicks of their hosts from their nests physically and have needle-shaped hooks on their beaks with which they puncture the host’s eggs or destroy the chicks.
+Honeyguide chicks have been known to expel the chicks of their hosts from their nests physically, and they have needle-shaped hooks on their beaks, which puncture the host’s eggs or destroy the chicks.

 African honey-guide birds are known to lay their eggs in the underground nests of other wax-eating bird species.